If you buy something through a link on this page, we may earn a small commission. How this works.

 Follow the RICE method:

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as acetaminophen (Tylenol) and aspirin (Bayer) can help with pain and swelling.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) and aspirin (Bayer) can help with pain and swelling.

 It’s important to seek further treatment from your doctor if the pain becomes severe or doesn’t get better with rest.
 How your doctor chooses to treat you will depend on both the severity and location of your injury.